+License revenue is recognized upon delivery of software or delivery of a required software key.
+License revenue from distributors or resellers is recognized as the distributor or reseller delivers software or the required software key to end users or original equipment manufacturers.
 Service revenues consist of maintenance and training services.
 Annual renewable maintenance fees are a separate component of each contract, and are recognized ratably over the contract term.
+Training revenues are recognized as such services are performed.
 Revenue from advance license fees are deferred until they are earned pursuant to the agreements.

-[6] LOSS PER SHARE:
+[6] (LOSS) EARNINGS PER SHARE:

-Basic loss per share is calculated by dividing the net loss by the weighted average number of outstanding common shares during the period.
-Diluted per share data includes the dilutive effects of options, warrants and convertible securities.
-Potential shares of 12,814,078 and 17,627,953 at March 31, 2004 and 2003 respectively, are anti-dilutive, and are not included in the calculation of diluted loss per share.
-Such potential common shares reflect options, warrants and convertible preferred stock.
+Basic (loss) earnings per share is calculated by dividing the net (loss) income by the weighted average number of outstanding common shares during the period.
+Diluted (loss) income per share data includes the dilutive effects of options, warrants and convertible securities.
+Potential shares of 6,053,104 for the three and six month periods ending June 30, 2004 are antidilutive and are not included in the calculation of diluted (loss) earnings per share.
+Such potential common shares reflect options and warrants.
+Potential shares of 17,823,724 and 17,985,282 were outstanding for the three and six months ended June 30, 2003, respectively.
+However, these shares were not included in the calculation of diluted earnings per share because the exercise prices of the options and warrants and the conversion prices of the preferred shares were greater than the average market price of the Company's common stock during the three and six month periods ending June 30, 2003.